The $P_2^1$ Margolis homology of connective topological modular forms: Introduction

 \subsection{Motivation \rom{1} - Towards homotopy groups of $K(2)$-local sphere}

 Computation of the homotopy groups of $L_{K(n)}S^0$ --- the sphere spectrum localized with respect to Morava $K$-theories $K(n)$ at various primes $p$ and heights $n$ --- is the central question of chromatic homotopy theory.
-It is sometimes easier to compute $\pi_*L_{K(n)}X$ for finite complexes other that the sphere, although very little data like this is known at $n=p=2$ anyway.
-Recently, Bhattacharya and Egger introduced a family of finite spectra $Z$ \cite{BhattacharyaEgger}, and $\pi_*L_{K(2)}Z$ has been also been completely computed \cite{BBBCX,BhattacharyaEgger2}, the first example of a finite complex at $p=2$ whose $\pi_*L_{K(2)}$ is completely determined.
+It is sometimes easier to compute $\pi_*L_{K(n)}X$ for finite complexes other than the sphere, although very little data like this is known at $n=p=2$ anyway.
+Recently, Bhattacharya and Egger introduced a family of finite spectra $Z$ \cite{BhattacharyaEgger}, and $\pi_*L_{K(2)}Z$ has been computed \cite{BBBCX,BhattacharyaEgger2}, the first example of a finite complex at $p=2$ whose $K(2)$-local homotopy groups are completely determined.
 The finite complex $Z$ can be constructed from the sphere spectrum, by a succession of cofiber sequences of self-maps (see \cite{BhattacharyaEgger}, the last one of which is

 In a quest to leverage the knowledge of $\pi_*L_{K(2)}Z$ to $\pi_*L_{K(2)}S^0$, one must first attempt to compute the $K(2)$-local homotopy groups of $A_1 \sma C\nu$.
 Very briefly, our strategy is to use the $v_2$-local $\tmf$-based Adams spectral sequence